 In our army there is no hazing, there are no grandfathers there long ago, as they switched to the annual system.
 It’s worth learning at least that.

 Well look.
 There was an army.
 And there was hazing in her, which, for all her problems, was a pretty effective way to manage personnel.
 And suddenly abandon her?
 Everything is simpler.
 He served himself a soldier, served, realized that he liked to command, and signed a contract for two years.
 He is no longer a grandfather, we do not have such a term, he is now a contract sergeant.
 What do you think a person wants to sign a contract in the environment described above?
 This is the result we get.

 I am infinitely glad (without irony) that we have parts where everything is fine.
-I am happy for the gunners, communications troops, construction battalions, missile forces, EW troops, which now look more like an annual amusement park.
+I am happy for the artillerymen, communications troops, construction battalions, missile forces, EW troops, which now look more like an annual amusement park.
 What will we do with the rest of the infantry?
-With tank troops?
+WITH tank troops?
 With the main body of the army?
 Further say that everything is fine there?
 And the soldiers will shoot at each other.